Belarus sacks top brass over teddy bear scandal

 Authorities in Minsk initially denied that the air drop of teddy bears had taken place until Lukashenko finally confirmed the incident last week.

-He made it clear that heads would roll over the stunt last Thursday when he said: “This plane was discovered in time, but why did the (air defense) authorities not intercept the flight? ...
+He made it clear that heads would roll over the stunt last Thursday when he said: “This plane was discovered in time, but why did the (air defence) authorities not intercept the flight? ...
 Come on lads.
 We are all grown up.
 The guilty ones have to answer for this.”

-Reporting by Andrei Makhovsky; Writing By Richard Balmforth; Editing by Andrew Osborn
+(Reporting by Andrei Makhovsky; Writing By Richard Balmforth; Editing by Andrew Osborn)